Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-As for the the algebraic Bianchi identities (\ref{eq:EinsteinField}b), using (\ref{eq:R0ij0})-(\ref{eq:Rijkl}), the time-time (equal to space-space, as discussed in Sec.~\ref{eq:EinsteinField}), time-space and space-time components become, respectively: Eqs.~(\ref{eq:Bianchi1+3TimeTime})-(\ref{eq:Bianchi1+3SpaceTime}) are the gravitational analogues of the time and space projections of the electromagnetic Bianchi identities, Eqs.~(\ref{eq:CurlB3})-(\ref{eq:CurlE2}), respectively \footnote{Eqs.~(\ref{eq:Bianchi1+3TimeTime})-(\ref{eq:Bianchi1+3SpaceTime}) are equivalent to Eqs.~(7.3) of \cite{The many faces}; therein they are obtained through a different procedure, not by projecting the identity $\star R_{\ \ \ \gamma\beta}^{\gamma\alpha}=0\Leftrightarrow R_{[\alpha\beta\gamma]\delta}=0$, but instead from the splitting of the identity $d^{2}\mathbf{u}=0\Leftrightarrow u_{[\alpha;\beta\gamma]}=0$.
+Eqs.~(\ref{eq:Bianchi1+3TimeTime})-(\ref{eq:Bianchi1+3SpaceTime}) are the gravitational analogues of the time and space projections of the electromagnetic Bianchi identities, Eqs.~(\ref{eq:DivB1+3})-(\ref{eq:CurlE2}), respectively \footnote{Eqs.~(\ref{eq:Bianchi1+3TimeTime})-(\ref{eq:Bianchi1+3SpaceTime}) are equivalent to Eqs.~(7.3) of \cite{The many faces}; therein they are obtained through a different procedure, not by projecting the identity $\star R_{\ \ \ \gamma\beta}^{\gamma\alpha}=0\Leftrightarrow R_{[\alpha\beta\gamma]\delta}=0$, but instead from the splitting of the identity $d^{2}\mathbf{u}=0\Leftrightarrow u_{[\alpha;\beta\gamma]}=0$.
 Noting that $u_{[\alpha;\beta\gamma]}=-R_{[\alpha\beta\gamma]\lambda}u^{\lambda}$, we see that the latter is indeed encoded in the time-time and space-time parts (with respect to $u^{\alpha}$) of the former. }; Eq.~(\ref{eq:Bianchi1+3TimeSpace}) has no electromagnetic analogue.
 This equation states that if the observer congruence has both vorticity and shear/expansion then $\tilde{R}_{ijkl}$ does not obey the algebraic Bianchi identities for a 3D curvature tensor.